Brookfield moves to eliminate Inter Pipeline's break fee to Pembina

-Brookfield Infrastructure Partners LP (BIP.N) has filed an application with the Alberta securities regulator seeking elimination of takeover target Inter Pipeline Ltd's (IPL.TO) C$350 million ($289.11 million) termination fee to Pembina Pipeline Corp (PPL.TO).
+(Reuters) -Brookfield Infrastructure Partners LP has filed an application with the Alberta securities regulator seeking elimination of takeover target Inter Pipeline Ltd’s C$350 million ($289.11 million) termination fee to Pembina Pipeline Corp.

 Brookfield last week raised its hostile majority cash offer to buy Inter to C$8.48 billion, topping Pembina’s C$8.3 billion all-stock proposal for the Canadian oil and gas transportation company.